This Old Toilet®

 How can I know that you are a trustworthy merchant?

 A: Several ways - We are a Pay Pal Verified Seller since 2003.
 Click the link to view our certification.
 (Pay Pal login required.)
-We've been featured in the San Jose Mercury News and Angie's List Magazine. ...We're for-real! ( We were formerly Tjader Sales, a kitchen, bath and plumbing Manufacturer's Representative serving northern California and western Nevada from 1989 to 2010.)
+We've been featured in the San Jose Mercury News, Angie's List Magazine and The New York Times ...We're for-real! ( We were formerly Tjader Sales, a kitchen, bath and plumbing Manufacturer's Representative serving northern California and western Nevada from 1989 to 2010.)

 What is your return policy?